Last updated on June 18th, 2021 at 05:23 pmJump to Recipe

-Freshly brewed coffee is served with Snickers Cookies that are loaded with salted peanuts, milk chocolate chips and topped with caramel.
+Snickers Cookies are loaded with salted peanuts, milk chocolate chips and topped with caramel, making them the perfect comfort dessert.

-These Snickers Cookies are the best, I really can’t take it when people take regular sugar cookies, stuff them with Snickers candy and call those Snickers Cookies!
-Well, in my shugary opinion those are not the real Snickers Cookies, those are just stuffed with Snickers Candy and thats what they should be called!
+Snickers Cookies are the best, because they combine the perfect pair mix of caramel and chocolate chips.
+I am not a fan when people take regular sugar cookies, stuff them with Snickers candy bars and call those Snickers Cookies!
+Well, in my sugary opinion, those are not the real deal.

 - 3 1/3 cups all-purpose flour